microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframeworkkeyset-uploadcertificate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This action can be used to upload a certificate to a key set.
-The input to the api is a base-64 encoded value of the certificate contents.
+Upload a certificate to a key set.
+The input is a base-64 encoded value of the certificate contents.

 ## Permissions